ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-Now deploy the changes with `sudo nixos-rebuild switch`, and the helix editor will be installed.
-You can test it with the command `helix`.
+Now deploy the changes by `sudo nixos-rebuild switch`, and then we can start the helix editor by `helix` command.

 ### 5. Add Custom Cache Mirror

 To speed up package building, Nix provides <https://cache.nixos.org> to cache build results to avoid build every packages locally.

-In the old NixOS configuration, other cache sources can be added through `nix-channel` command, but Flakes avoids using any system-level configuration and environment variables as far as possible to ensure that its build results are not affected by the environment(environment independent).
+With the NixOS's classic configuration method, other cache sources can be added by using `nix-channel`, but Flakes avoids using any system-level configuration and environment variables to ensure that its build results are not affected by the environment(so the build results are reproducible).

-Therefore, to customize the cache image source, we must add the related configuration in `flake.nix` by using the parameter `nixConfig`.
-The example is as follows:
+Therefore, to customize the cache source, we must add the related configuration in `flake.nix` by using the parameter `nixConfig`.
+An example is as follows:

 ```nix
 {